6 Things You Have to Know Before Moving to Atlanta

 #4 Costs and Quality of Transportation

-No matter if you are interested in how car shipping works because you’re getting auto transport services, or you prefer to use public transportation, you should know how commuting works in ATL.
+Whether you’re interested to learn how car shipping work because you want to transport your car across the country and book auto shipping services, or you prefer public transportation, you should know how commuting works in ATL.
 The average commute time is 35 minutes, which is neither great nor terrible.
-You can use MARTA, Streetcar, bus, or a cab, but the Georgia capital is primarily known as a driver’s city with strong car culture.
+You can use MARTA, Streetcar, bus, or a cab, but the Georgia capital is primarily known as a driver’s city with a strong car culture.

 MARTA is Atlanta’s rapid transit rail system that serves and connects almost every part of the city, while, Streetcar operates on a 2.7-mile route from the convention and entertainment district to the Sweet Auburn area.